ossf/package-analysis/examples/e2e/README.md

 ## Running the example

 ```
-mkdir data/
 docker-compose up -d
 curl localhost:8080
 ```

 Curling `localhost:8080` will trigger package-feeds to poll it's feeds and send the packages downstream to package-analysis.
-Outputs can be found in `./data/` upon completion of the analysis job.
+Outputs can be found at http://localhost:9000/minio/package-analysis, using the credentials minio:minio123 for authentication.
+Alternatively data can be found within the mongodb docstore which can be found at http://localhost:8081/db/analysis/.

 `docker-compose logs -f feeds` will provide information on the packages which have been send downstream.

 `docker-compose logs -f scheduler` will provide information on the packages which have been received and proxied onto the analysis workers.

-`docker-compose logs -f analysis` provides too much stdout to be useful, outputs are sent to `./data/`.
+`docker-compose logs -f analysis` provides too much stdout to be useful, outputs are sent to minio as mentioned above.